Ruby Reads Books

 The Hundred Dresses Read-Aloud Poster

-Our newest Read-Aloud Poster is for The Hundred Dresses, written by Eleanor Estes and illustrated by Louis Slobodkin.
+Here's a detailed look at our Read-Aloud Poster for The Hundred Dresses , (also available as a printed Pipsqueak poster) written by Eleanor Estes and illustrated by Louis Slobodkin.
 This classic was originally published in 1944 and won a Newbery Honor medal.
 Although it has been around a while, its timeless themes of friendship, kindness, and forgiveness make it a compelling read even today.
 Publisher age estimates of grades 1-4 and its short length (just 7 chapters, less than 100 pages) may make you think it’s a book for your little ones, we test read it with kids up to 12 years old, and every one of them was engaged in the story.

 Poster highlights